saad-7223/Task-Tracker-CLI/readme.md

 Task Properties
 Each task should have the following properties:

-id: A unique identifier for the task
+id: A unique identifier for the task<br>
-description: A short description of the task
+description: A short description of the task<br>
-status: The status of the task (todo, in-progress, done)
+status: The status of the task (todo, in-progress, done)<br>
-createdAt: The date and time when the task was created
+createdAt: The date and time when the task was created<br>
-updatedAt: The date and time when the task was last updated Make sure to add these properties to the JSON file when adding a new task and update them when updating a task.
+updatedAt: The date and time when the task was last updated<br>
+Make sure to add these properties to the JSON file when adding a new task and update them when updating a task.